FirePlank/Student-Portal/README.md

 ![How to to do](http://res.cloudinary.com/muhimen/image/upload/v1604124914/sp_how_to_todo.gif)

 ### Notebook
 Keeping note of important stuffs can be really crucial.
-And a good habit to.
+And a good habit too.
 In order to help you grow a good habit, we added a simple note keeping module.

 ![how to notebook](http://res.cloudinary.com/muhimen/image/upload/v1604124914/sp_how_to_notebook.gif)

 ### Translation
 As straight forward as it sounds.
-A student might often face some foreign or new words the s/he have never met before.
+A student might often face some foreign or new words that s/he have never met before.
 A simple translation app will come in handy in this situation.

 ![how to translation](http://res.cloudinary.com/muhimen/image/upload/v1604124914/sp_how_to_translate.gif)

 ### Books
 Books are the best friends of a student.
 But finding a good app can often be a challenging stuff.
-So, with the help of google books API, we implemented a E-book search feature to find the best book available in the market!
+So, with the help of google books API, we implemented a book search feature to find the best book available in the market!

 ![how to ebook](http://res.cloudinary.com/muhimen/image/upload/v1604124914/sp_how_to_books.gif)